For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Lancaster living costs

-Examples of what students can expect to pay in Lancaster
+Here are some examples of what students can expect to pay in Lancaster:

 ExpenseLancasterNational student averageLancaster compared to national average